Mu-L/Blender_math_anim/README.md

   variables and parameters.
 Same parameters can be used across different functions and do the controls.
 New fast
   solvers of first order ODEs and implicit functions are implemented.
 - Support different ways to compile math formula, Typst, Latex(Optex) and PDF.
 Easy preset animations to config.
-- Support free drawing and writting.
+- Support free drawing and writing.
 - Morph Animation works among all types, between and across plotting, text, free drawing.
-- Super esay to extend and add your own animations
+- Super easy to extend and add your own animations
 - Cool visual effects including Bloom, Glow, Rim, Shadow, etc...

 ## Installation And Setup